 After 7 years of avoiding pancreatic enzyme replacement therapy (PERT), I finally asked for some on a trial basis at the end of 2017.
 To be honest, for some time, I thought they were really only needed in the NET world for those with pancreatic issues (pNETs).
 I’ve always known I’ve had some digestive issues related to malabsorption.
 However, I’m not losing weight – this has been stable for some years (but see below).
 Plus my key vitamin levels (B12 and D) are in range.
 However, I had been struggling with a lot of bloating issues, thus the trial.
 You know me, I like to research and analyse such things!
 I’ve actually written about a lot of these issues in my Nutrition series ….. so this is now ‘Article Number 5’.

-Those who have had surgery, in particular, in GI tract/digestive system, are at risk of malabsorption; as are those prescribed somatostatin analogues (Lanreotide/Octreotide) as these drugs can inhibit digestive enzymes, causing or adding to the malabsorption effect.
+Those who have had surgery, in particular, in GI tract/digestive system, are at risk of a degree of malabsorption; as are those prescribed somatostatin analogues (Lanreotide/Octreotide) as these drugs can inhibit digestive enzymes, causing or adding to the malabsorption effect.
 For those who need to read more, see Article 2.

 Pancreatic Enzyme Replacement Therapy

-Many NET patients succumb to malabsorption due to pancreatic insufficiency and are prescribed Pancreatic Enzyme Replacement Therapy, or PERT for short.
+Many NET patients succumb to malabsorption due to ‘pancreatic insufficiency’, sometimes known as exocrine pancreatic insufficiency (EPI) or pancreatic exocrine insufficiency (PEI).
+The main treatment is Pancreatic Enzyme Replacement Therapy, or PERT for short.
 There are various brands available (e.g. Creon®, Nutrizym®, Pancrease HL® or Pancrex®).
 Most are in capsule form in various doses.

 How does PERT work?
-Most people experiencing the issues above are going to benefit from a multiple-enzyme replacement which tend to include the key ones such as:
+Most people experiencing the issues above are going to benefit from a multiple-enzyme replacement which tends to include the key ones such as:

 - protease which breakdown proteins (e.g meat, fish, seafood, dairy, nuts, etc)

-- lipase which break down fats (e.g from many different foods)
+- lipase which breaks down fats (e.g from many different foods)

 - amylase which breaks down starchy carbohydrates (e.g. potatoes, bread, rice, pasta, cereals, fruits, fibre, etc).